SiEPIC/SiEPIC-Tools/README.md

-# SiEPIC_EBeam_PDK
+# SiEPIC-Tools

-- <a href="www.siepic.ubc.ca">SiEPIC</a> EBeam PDK, Library - for silicon photonics layout, design, verification and circuit simulation
+- <a href="www.siepic.ubc.ca">SiEPIC</a>-Tools - for silicon photonics layout, design, verification and circuit simulation
 - by <a href="https://ca.linkedin.com/in/chrostowski">Lukas Chrostowski</a>, (c) 2015-2016, with contributions by: <a href="https://ca.linkedin.com/in/zeqin-lu-13a52394">Zeqin Lu</a>, <a href="https://uk.linkedin.com/in/jaspreet-jhoja-00a56b64">Jaspreet Jhoja</a>, <a href="https://ca.linkedin.com/in/121comeon">Xu Wang</a>, <a href="https://ca.linkedin.com/in/jonas-flückiger-92a4831">Jonas Flueckiger</a>.
 - Package for KLayout, klayout.de (developed on KLayout version 0.24.3, OSX)
 - Instruction on design, layout, fabrication, test, data analysis for silicon photonics provided in the edX course: <a href="http://edx.org/course/silicon-photonics-design-fabrication-ubcx-phot1x">Silicon Photonics Design, Fabrication and Data Analysis</a> and textbook <a href="http://www.cambridge.org/ca/academic/subjects/engineering/electronic-optoelectronic-devices-and-nanotechnology/silicon-photonics-design-devices-systems">Silicon Photonics Design: From Devices to Systems</a> by Lukas Chrostowski and Michael Hochberg.